Whyeasy/sonarcloud-exporter/README.md

 A Prometheus Exporter for SonarCloud

-Currently this exporter retrieves the following data:
+Currently this exporter retrieves the following metrics:

 - Project info within a given organization.
 - Lines of Code within a project.